These support policies apply to your use of VMware's cloud and hosted service offerings. These policies may be updated from time to time.

-VMware will provide SaaS Updates when available and at its discretion.
+Cloud service updates may address security fixes, critical patches, general maintenance functionality, and documentation and shall be made available at VMware’s discretion.
 VMware is under no obligation to develop any future functionality or enhancements.
-If an update for a SaaS product is made available to you pursuant to these SaaS Support Policies, it shall automatically replace the previous version of the applicable SaaS product.
+If an update for a cloud service offering is made available to you pursuant to these cloud service support policies, it shall automatically replace the previous version of the applicable cloud service.

-Where practical, VMware will schedule such SaaS Updates during non-business hours and will provide customers with advance notice on the SaaS Performance Dashboard.
+Where practical, VMware will schedule such cloud service updates during non-business hours and will provide you with notice.

-Your Super Users must be knowledgeable about the VMware SaaS product you have licensed and your technical environment in order to work with VMware to analyze and resolve Support Requests.
+Your authorized technical contacts must be knowledgeable about the VMware cloud service offering and your technical environment in order to work with VMware to analyze and resolve Support Requests.
 They are responsible for engaging VMware technical support and monitoring the resolution of all Support Requests and escalated support issues.

 VMware is committed to rapid response of all Support Requests.
 All Severities can be logged with VMware on a 24 hours per day, 7 days per week, 365 days per year basis via phone or web.
-All Support Requests can be tracked online by the Support Administrator who opened the Support Request.
+All Support Requests can be tracked online by the authorized technical contact who opened the Support Request.

 |SaaS Basic Target